-This course will provide an overview of the major theories in the field of clinical mental health counseling and their application to counseling with children and adolescents.

-Cognitive-behavioral, multicultural, feminist, psychodynamic, behavioral, and humanistic theoretical orientations will be introduced.
-The course will also provide an overview of the practical application of counseling theories when working with clients across the lifespan.
-Emphasis will be placed on approaches and skills that are integral to contemporary, multicultural, urban, and low-income settings.
+This course will provide an overview of counseling theories and their application with children and adolescents.
+Cognitive-behavioral, multicultural, feminist, psychodynamic, behavioral, and humanistic theoretical orientations among others may be reviewed.
+The course will also provide an overview of the practical application of counseling techniques when working with youth, such as play therapy, creative expressive arts, and movement.
+Emphasis will be placed on approaches and skills that are integral to contemporary and multicultural settings with children and adolescents.
 Ecological, developmental, and systemic foundations of counseling will serve as a foundation for learning about school and community-based interventions with youth.
-Registration is limited by program of study.
+Prerequisites: CMC-610, CMC-622, CMC-620, CMC-624, CMC-626, CMC-642.

-- Examine historical and cultural views of behavior in children and relate these perceptions to diagnostic problem description and intervention - Become familiar with various assessment instruments and procedures related to working with children - Discuss several different theoretical perspectives on psychological disorders among children and adolescents - Develop a repertoire of therapy interventions and demonstrate ability to use them in vivo with children and adolescents - Learn how to select various skills and techniques from different theoretical orientations to accommodate and build relationships with diverse youth
+- Examine historical and cultural views of behavior in children and relate these existing counseling theories - Practice techniques and interventions related to working with children and adolescents - Construct conceptualizations of children and adolescents from ecological, developmental, and systemic perspectives - Formulate a repertoire of therapy interventions and demonstrate ability to use them in vivo with children and adolescents - Identify and apply culturally responsive skills and interventions with children and adolescents

-CMC-655 COUPLE & FAMILY COUNSELING
+CMC-655 COUNSELING COUPLES & FAMILIES

-This course will present general systems theory and theories and models of couple and family systems.
-Emphasis is placed on relational and participatory (capacity-building) couple and family-centered practices that promote, support, and enhance couples' and family members' competence and confidence in various aspects of their lives.
-Learners will explore how characteristics of systems can influence couple and family interactions and functioning across the lifespan.
-Learners will gain knowledge in culturally-responsive assessment techniques and intervention strategies used in couple and family counseling.
-The course will provide the opportunity to build a strong theoretical foundation, allowing for the application to couple and family counseling.
-To this end, learners will engage in activities related to family and couple assessment, intervention planning, and the development of their own approach to couple and family therapy.
-Registration is limited by program of study.
+This course will present theories and models of counseling couples, partners, and family systems.
+Emphasis is placed on relational and participatory couple and family-centered practices that promote, support, and enhance partners' and family members' competence and confidence in various aspects of their lives.
+Students will explore how characteristics of systems can influence partner and family interactions and functioning across the lifespan.
+Learners will gain knowledge in culturally-responsive assessment techniques and intervention strategies used in intimate relationship and family counseling.
+The course will provide the opportunity to build a strong theoretical foundation, allowing for application with couples, partners, and families in counseling.
+Learners will engage in activities related to family and intimate relationship assessment, interventions, and the integration of approaches to couples, partners, and families in counseling.
+Prerequisites: CMC-620, CMC-622, CMC-642

-- Describe the theory and practice of systems theory relative to couple and family counseling - Explain the historical roots of couple and family counseling and therapy - Summarize theories and models of family development and transitions across the family life-cycle - Explain how diverse backgrounds, cultures, lifestyles, circumstances, and communities influence families - Describe the professional, ethical, legal, and cross-cultural issues related to practicing couple and family therapy
+- Describe theories and practices of counseling couples, partners, and families - Explain the historical roots of couple and family counseling and therapy - Summarize theories and models of family development and transitions across the family life-cycle - Explain how diverse backgrounds, cultures, lifestyles, circumstances, and communities influence families and relationships

+Describe the professional, ethical, legal, and cross-cultural issues related to practicing couple, partners, and family counseling

-CMC-656 MENTAL HEALTH CONSEQUENCES OF EXPERIENCES OF DISCRIMINATION
+CMC-656 MENTAL HEALTH CONSEQUENCES OF DISCRIMINATION

-The course will provide an overview of the theoretical perspectives, research methods, empirical findings, and practical applications of the clinical, cognitive, psychological, and social consequences of experiences of prejudice and discrimination in society.
-The course will feature research and scholarship that highlights theories of prejudice and discrimination as they relate to racism, sexism, classism, heterosexism, etc. Learners will gain knowledge about how experiences related to race, gender, culture, sexuality, and privilege in society can lead to differential treatment, especially for persons that hold underrepresented and marginalized groups.
-The course will feature strategies for the assessment and treatment of experiences of discrimination and their mental health impact.
-Registration is limited by program of study.
+This seminar will provide an overview of the theoretical perspectives, research methods, empirical findings, and practical applications of the biopsychosocial consequences of experiences of prejudice and discrimination in society.
+This seminar will feature research and scholarship that highlights experiences of racism, sexism, classism, heterosexism, etc. Learners will gain knowledge about how experiences related to race, gender, culture, sexuality, and privilege in society can lead to differential treatment, especially for persons that hold underrepresented and marginalized identities.
+This seminar will include strategies for the assessment and treatment of experiences of discrimination and their mental health impact.